-St. Vincent de Paul Society Conference - Holy Spirit Catholic Community
+St. Vincent de Paul Society Conference - Holy Spirit Catholic Church

 The Society of St. Vincent de Paul (SVdP) is ‘A network of friends, inspired by Gospel values, growing in holiness and building a more just world through personal relationships with and service to people in need.’